 Am I Bondable?
 Why Being Bondable is Important to Your Job Application

 One of the questions you’re likely to face on a job application is whether or not you are “bondable.”
-Being bondable could be an important factor on your job application.
-Before guessing at the answer, let’s take a moment to learn what being bondable means, and understand exactly what your potential employer is trying to find out.
+Being bondable could be an essential factor in your job application.
+Before guessing the answer, let’s take a moment to learn what being bondable means and understand exactly what your potential employer is trying to find out.

 What Does Being “Bondable” Mean for Your Future Job?

-To be bondable means that your future employer is ensured and protected against any loss that comes as a direct result of fraudulent, dishonest, or criminal activities of an employee.
+To be bondable means that your future employer is ensured and protected against any loss that comes as a direct result of an employee’s fraudulent, dishonest, or criminal activities.
 If you’re bondable, it means that you are trustworthy and reliable.
 And just as important to a potential employer: you don’t have a criminal record.
-If you do have a criminal record, you may want to consider applying for a Pardon, an important step toward becoming bondable in future.
+If you have a criminal record, you may want to consider applying for a Pardon, an essential step toward becoming bondable in the future.